 I couldn’t detect a difference between the two in terms of polish removal strength, but look at all the dry white skin disappear!
 The difference was even more noticeable in person.
 Goodbye, white post-acetone cuticles!

-Glycerin was provided for review by Echolife, which did not affect my opinion.
+Glycerin was provided for editorial consideration by Echolife, which did not affect my opinion.
 For more information, see Disclosure Policy